siyad01/senti/README.md

 3. Add your OpenRouter key in Secrets (`openrouter_api_key = "sk-or-..."`)

 ### Credits
-Built in 2025 by [Your Name / GitHub Handle]
+Built in 2025 by [Muhammed Siyad / siyad01]
 Powered by OpenRouter’s free models
 Made to destroy egos and create laughter